Last updated: December 4, 2024

 Was Marmot Basin Ski Resort affected by the Jasper Wildfire?

 Thankfully, Marmot Basin Ski Resort wasn’t affected by the Jasper Wildfire in summer 2024.
-So preparations are in full swing for the resort opening in mid-November!
+So the ski resort could open as planned on November 22, 2024!

 Unfortunately, the wildfire destroyed 30% of buildings in the town of Jasper.
 When I went to Jasper in mid-October 2024, some restaurants and shops were still closed.
 So I recommend checking what’s open in Jasper before your visit.